| Appraisers and Assessors of Real

 would employ more assessors than a small town, which may

+only employ a single assessor.
 Employment of appraisers and assessors of real estate is

 expected to